keenanwoodall/Deform-Prototype/README.md

 # Heads Up!

-I'm working on a new version written completely from scratch using the job system right now.
+I've written a [new version](https://github.com/keenanwoodall/Deform) from scratch!
+It's objectively better and you should totally check it out!
 Here's a little teaser.
-Follow me on twitter [@keenanwoodall](https://twitter.com/keenanwoodall) for updates.

 ![Teaser](https://media.giphy.com/media/2ifaiLjklPTpskqO21/giphy.gif)